 In a few minutes, you can form the cardboard into small cubicles and then arrange the cubicles on your closet wall.
 If you want to get stylish, you can use bright scrapbook paper to coat your cardboard cubicles.

-This is a fun DIY project that will maximize storage space and make it easier for you to store your socks, jewelry, and even your swimsuits!
+This is a fun DIY project that will maximize storage space and make it easier for you to store your socks, mittens, jewelry, and even your swimsuits!

 5. Use Soda Tabs to Increase Closet Space